luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 	- Everything is always terrible.

-* Perfectionism.
-Constantly striving to live up to some internal or external standards of perfection without evalutating whether the goal is realistic or not.
+* **Perfectionism** Constantly striving to live up to some internal or external standards of perfection without evalutating whether the goal is realistic or not.

 	Example:
 	- Doing a merely adequate job is just a failure.

-* Personalization.
-Assume you are responsible for an external event over which you have no control.
+* **Personalization** Assume you are responsible for an external event over which you have no control.
 When you personalize, you feel guilty because you confuse influence with control over others.

 	Example:
 	- My daughter failed her exam.
 I should have done more to help her.

-* Selective Abstraction.
-The process of exclusively focusing on one negative aspect or detail of a situation, magnifying the importance of that detail, thereby casting the whole situation in a negative context.
+* **Selective Abstraction** The process of exclusively focusing on one negative aspect or detail of a situation, magnifying the importance of that detail, thereby casting the whole situation in a negative context.

 *The difference between disqualifying of positive and selective abstraction is that the former one denies a positive event or positive trait, whereas, selective abstraction focus on negative aspects of the event*